-Unsecured Obligations - The Notes will constitute unsecured obligations of the Bank
+Unsecured Obligations - The Notes will constitute unsecured obligations of the Bank and will not be guaranteed

-The Bank's obligations under the Notes will (subject to Condition 4) constitute unsecured obligations of the Bank.
+The Bank's obligations under the Notes will (subject to Condition 4) constitute unsecured obligations of the Bank and no other member of the Group has guaranteed, or will have any liability for, the Notes (and the BRSA Financial Statements of the Group incorporated into (and discussed in) this Base Prospectus should be understood accordingly as the Bank might not have the ability to access the assets of other members of the Group, including receiving dividends from such other members of the Group).
 The ability of the Bank to pay such obligations will depend upon, among other factors, its liquidity, overall financial strength and ability to generate asset flows, which might be affected by (inter alia) the circumstances described in these "Risk Factors."